OxygenFramework/Oxygen.jl/docs/src/tutorial/mcp.md

 ## stdio Transport

 MCP clients that launch the server as a subprocess can talk over standard streams instead of HTTP.
 Pass `stdio = true` to `serve` and Oxygen will read newline-delimited JSON-RPC messages from `stdin` and write responses to `stdout`, in addition to the HTTP endpoint.
+Passing `mcp = false` disables the stdio transport as well.

 ```julia
 serve(stdio = true)